discretize/discretize-guides/builds/warrior/banner-warrior/index.md

 Besides providing the group with strong unique damage buffs (<Skill id="14405"/>, <Skill id="14407"/> and <Trait id="1482"/>) and having excellent defiance bar damage with the Mace/Mace set, the build also has a relatively high burst damage potential on both small and large hitboxes for a support role.

 If enemy boons are present, the <Specialization name="spellbreaker"/> specialization can be taken to reliably remove them with <Skill id="45252"/> and <Trait id="2162"/>.
-Another advantage of this variation is the strong on-demand reflect with <Skill id="45333"/>.
+Another advantage of this variation is the strong on-demand projectile destruction with <Skill id="45333"/>.

 Furthermore, the build is able to use damage modifying sigils like <Item id="24868"/> as well as slaying potions such as <Item id="50082"/>.
 As a support warrior, your focus is first and foremost providing the group with aforementioned damage buffs and removing boons, secondly breaking the defiance bar while following your optimized damage rotation.